Thursday Sept 16th, 2021, 1600-1845

 2356 gain, 1476 loss

-Having lightened my load a bit and with new shoes, I felt eager to finish PA and get to the halfway point of the AT.
+Having lightened my load a bit and with new shoes, I felt eager to get to the halfway point of the AT and finish PA.
 I couldn’t bear to throw away my old shoes that had served me so well.
 After all, they were still in decent shape.
 So I washed them one last time and left them with some other shoes in the basement.
-Mystic Spiral had just taken a used pair from the selection to get him as far as the next town, so maybe there’s a chance someone can still use them.
+Mystic Spiral had just taken a used pair from the selection to get him as far as the next town, so maybe there’s a chance someone could still use them.